Think about who you are trying to reach and what you are offering

 Avoid forward slashes and try and only use colons, commas, and ampersands as punctuation.
 “Coffee Morning/Food Voucher Service” is better as “Coffee Morning & Food Voucher Service”.

-Make sure if things are on more than once the naming and capitalisation is consistent.
+Make sure if events are running more than once, that the naming and capitalisation is consistent.

 What it is and who its for